 Not usually.
 While workers compensation laws vary from state-to-state, most states don’t require sole proprietors to carry workers’ comp.

 Depending on the state, contractors and volunteers can be entitled to workers’ compensation benefits if they’re injured or become ill on the job.
-Our in-house agency can help answer any state-specific workers’ compensation question you have.
+Our in-house agency can help answer any state-specific workers’ compensation questions you have.
 Give us a call at 1-888-806-9598.